phaze9/SummerOfCode/README.md

    ng new heroes
    ```
    - Would you like to add Angular routing? (y/N)
-     - Enter/Return to confirm (We will add routing later)
+     - Enter / Return to confirm (We will add routing later)
    - Which stylesheet format would you like to use?
      - Use arrow keys to select SCSS, confirm with Enter
  - Change to the application folder